Synonym(s)

 TherapyThis section has been translated automatically.

 Local therapy with Vit.
-D3 analogues(Tacalcitol, Calcipotriol) is described as successful (multiple publications)
+D3 analogs(Tacalcitol, Calcipotriol) is described as successful (multiple publications).

-Alternative: Successes with dye laser are described in individual cases.
-Experimental cryosurgery.
+Alternative: Success with dye laser has been described in individual cases.
+Trial cryosurgery.

-Alternative: Glucocorticoids under occlusive conditions or intralesional with triamcinolone acetonide (Volon A 10 crystal suspension diluted 1:4 with local anesthetic like mepivacaine).
+Alternative: Glucocorticoids under occlusive conditions or intralesionally with triamcinolone acetonide (Volon A 10 crystal suspension diluted 1:4 with local anesthetic such as mepivacaine).

-Remark: Caution with aggressive forms of therapy, as keloids are often formed!
+Note: Caution with aggressive invasive forms of therapy, as keloids often develop!

 Progression/forecastThis section has been translated automatically.